Charlie McAvoy: International play

+McAvoy has won a gold medal at every junior level.
+He won at the 2014 World U-17 Hockey Challenge (January tournament), 2015 IIHF World U18 Championship and 2017 World Junior Championship.
+At the 2017 event, he was named player of the game in the gold-medal match.

+McAvoy led all defenseman in scoring at the 2018 IIHF World Championship with nine points, despite only playing in six games due to the Bruins playing in the second round of the Stanley Cup playoffs.
+He won the bronze medal at the tournament.

 Personal life

-Born to Charles and Jennifer McAvoy, McAvoy grew up in Long Beach, New York, with older sister Kayla and younger sisters Holly and Heather.
+Born to Charles and Jennifer McAvoy, McAvoy grew up in Long Beach, New York, with three sisters.
 He attended Long Beach High School for one year before moving to Pioneer High School in Ann Arbor, Michigan, when he joined the USA Hockey developmental team.

 McAvoy grew up a New York Rangers fan and says he was a big fan of defenseman Brian Leetch, who had concluded his own NHL career by playing for the Bruins in 2006.
-He also has named former Rangers defenseman Ryan McDonagh as a favorite, and says he tries to emulate Los Angeles Kings defenseman Drew Doughty and Nashville Predators defenseman Tyson Barrie.
+He has also named former Rangers defenseman Ryan McDonagh as a favorite, and says he tries to emulate Los Angeles Kings defenseman Drew Doughty and Nashville Predators defenseman Tyson Barrie.

-McAvoy is engaged to Kiley Sullivan, his longtime girlfriend.
-Sullivan is the daughter of Penguins' head coach Mike Sullivan.
+McAvoy married his longtime girlfriend, Kiley, in August 2023, who is the daughter of the New York Rangers' head coach Mike Sullivan.
 The two met at Boston University, and got engaged in July 2022 in Italy.